Menu

 Once your DEG table is ready:

-1. Connect it to the task.
+1. Connect it to the task "Context from DEG".

 1. Fill in the required parameters.